In this Article

 Here are a few of the most commonly asked questions with regards to an ultrasound scan during pregnancy.

-1. Is There Any Problem If the UltraSound is Performed At 6 to 7 Weeks and a Heartbeat is Not Detected?
+1. Is There Any Problem if the Ultrasound is Performed At Six to Seven Weeks and a Heartbeat is Not Detected?

 2. Are Ultrasound Scans Accurate in Calculating Gestational Age?